o3de/o3de.org/content/docs/atom-guide/glossary.md

 *Related to: [Material System](core-systems/materials/_index.md), [Material System Overview](core-systems/materials/materials.md), [Material System Data Flow](core-systems/materials/material-system-data-flow.md)*

 Material property
-: Material properties are data that configures a material to achieve a particular appearance.
+: Material properties are data that configure a material to achieve a particular appearance.
 Material properties are defined in the material type, and are then assigned property values in the material.

 *Related to: [Material System](core-systems/materials/_index.md), [Material System Overview](core-systems/materials/materials.md)*